open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 **Parameters:**

 batch - a batch of telemetry data.
-The exact data type of the batch is language specific, typically it is a list of telemetry items, e.g. for spans in Java it will be typically `Collection<ExportableSpan>`.
+The exact data type of the batch is language specific, typically it is a list of [readable spans](#additional-span-interfaces), e.g. for spans in Java it will be typically `Collection<ExportableSpan>`.

-Note that the data type for a span for illustration purposes here is written as an imaginary type ExportableSpan (similarly for metrics it would be e.g.
-ExportableMetrics).
-The actual data type must be specified by language library authors, it should be able to represent the span data that can be read by the exporter.

 **Returns:** ExportResult: